Motion to Regret

 I wish to make it crystal clear, however, that I am not speaking on behalf of Coram; I am expressing my own personal concerns.
 Above all, I am speaking on behalf of a small group of children, a group often described as the hardest to place, who have been waiting to be matched with adoptive parents for 90 days or more—often a great deal longer than 90 days.
 These are often children with special needs, children with disabilities and sibling groups.

 I also wish to make it crystal clear that I do not put forward this regret Motion to try to castigate and embarrass the Government.
-On the contrary, as I said on the record in this Chamber on 14 May, in the debate on adoption initiated by the noble Lord, Lord Triesman, Governments of all political hues must be congratulated for a succession of initiatives which have significantly improved the standards of operation across the adoption sector and the chances of giving children new lives with loving families.
+On the contrary, as I said on the record in this Chamber on 14 May, in the debate on adoption initiated by the noble Lord, Lord Triesman, Governments of all political hues must be congratulated on a succession of initiatives which have significantly improved the standards of operation across the adoption sector and the chances of giving children new lives with loving families.
 It is fortunate that the Minister was at the Dispatch Box during that debate.

 Under the Adoption Agencies Regulations 2005, adoption agencies were given a duty to register this category of children unmatched after 90 days.
 During the last year of its operation, over 80% of the children referred to the register were in this category and it succeeded in making 275 matches.
 Despite it being a statutory requirement for this group of children to be registered, it is an open secret and accepted fact of life within the sector that not all of them have been.
 We simply do not know, and have never known, exactly how many children there are in this category.